 Research Experience for Undergraduates

-The Department of Mathematics and Applied Mathematics will host a Research Experience for Undergraduates (REU) site in graph theory and computational mathematics.
+The Department of Mathematics and Applied Mathematics hosts a Research Experience for Undergraduates (REU) site in graph theory and computational mathematics.

 The REU will provide 12-16 undergraduates a hands-on introduction to computational research endeavors and improve their problem-solving, communication and computer programming skills.
 Student teams will be formed to work on the research projects listed below.